eidietrich/graphic-story-mt-economy/NOTES.md

 - Export graphics as static pngs (600px wide at 2x resolution) for easier republication
 - Add in chart-headers
 - Build 'pick-a-county' interactive --> design so papers can create their own visuals?
+- Write nerd box --> figure out what to include/cite

 GRAPHIC-LEVEL TODO